cleesmith/NiceGUI-primer/README.md

 ---

-## Steps to install NiceGUI's documentation website for later scraping
+## Steps to install NiceGUI's documentation website for scraping

-To avoid bugging the nicegui.io online server, I run the nicegui documenation website at http://localhost:8080/ by doing the following:
+To avoid bugging the nicegui.io online server, let's run the nicegui documenation website at http://localhost:8080/ by doing the following:

 > By the way, this was a very thoughtful option for the NiceGUI project to offer, so why not use it.